Carlos L. Arteaga, M.D.

 The Breast Cancer Program (BC) includes 27 members from 12 academic departments from Vanderbilt University School of Medicine (VUSM), Vanderbilt School of Nursing, and Meharry Medical College.
 Program members have expertise in cellular signaling and molecular biology, breast pathology, medical, surgical, and radiation oncology, clinical trial design, epidemiology and quality of life studies, mass spectrometry, biostatistics, and biomedical informatics.

 The program has a strong emphasis on breast epithelial cell and molecular biology, basic science driven translational and clinical research, and molecular epidemiology.
 Main scientific goals of the BC include:

-- To stimulate collaborative, extramurally fundable basic science-based translational and clinical research in breast cancer.
+To identify and stimulate meritorious and fundable basic science-based and translational/clinical research in breast cancer

-- To enhance communication between program members and dissemination of new data and cutting-edge methodologies.
+To enhance communication among program members and disseminate new data and novel approaches

 To mentor and train investigators in translational research in breast cancer

-- To establish research partnerships with biotechnology and industry that will enhance the program’s translational and clinical research.
+To seek and establish research partnerships with other academic institutions, Pharma and Biotech to enhance the program’s translational goals